Portable Ventilator Machine 24- AR Medical Technology

 What is a Portable Ventilator used for?

-A portable ventilator machine is a medical equipment that facilitates easier breathing for individuals who have trouble breathing.
-Although it can also be used for other disorders like heart failure, pneumonia, and sleep apnea, it is most frequently utilized for COPD patients.
-When the patient exhales, the portable ventilator device draws air from their lungs and replaces it with air via a mask or nasal cannula.
-It keeps the lungs from contracting and keeps them inflated.
+One kind of medical equipment that makes breathing easier for those who have trouble breathing is a portable ventilator machine.
+Although it can also be used for other disorders including heart failure, pneumonia, and sleep apnea, COPD patients are the ones for whom it is most frequently prescribed.
+When the patient exhales, the portable ventilator removes air from their lungs and replaces it with air through a nasal cannula or mask.
+It keeps the lungs from constricting and preserves their expansion.

 Article About:- Medical Technology